manytask/manytask/docs/system_setup.md

 # Production setup

-There are some steps you need to takle to whole system to operates
+There are some steps you need to tackle to whole system to operates
 * `pre-setup` - one-time actions for repo setup
 * `new course` - one-time actions for new course on manytask to operate
-* `new semester` - every-semester actions for each course to setup manytask
+* `new semester` - every-semester actions for each course to set up manytask

 ---